Last Update: June 9th, 2018

 Amazon Income Results For Last 2 Years $90,336.65:

 Ok, seeing my income is great and all but how does it help you?
-Well, the reason I show a screen shot is to make sure you know that the advice I’m sharing is based on stuff I truly know and that this isn’t just another one of those list posts built on fluff that sucks.
+Well, the reason I show a screen shot is to make sure you know that the advice I’m sharing is based on stuff I truly know.

 One of the things I’ve done over the past two years is track the methods I use to make money with Amazon by tracking IDs as well as keeping track of other things I’ve done while building up my Amazon websites.
 I initially published my findings in two blog posts early last year when I first launched this blog and even today they are still among the most popular posts (here and here).
 Now it’s been over a year and today I’m providing an updated list of information including several new tips that I’ve learned since that time.